-Ge neral services that our plan pays for What you must pay Č Sexually transmitted infections (STIs) screening and counseling \$0 The plan will pay for screenings for chlamydia, gonorrhea, syphilis, and hepatitis B. These screenings are covered for some people who are at increased risk for an STI.
+Gei neral services that our plan pays for What you must pay Č Sexually transmitted infections (STIs) screening and counseling \$0 The plan will pay for screenings for chlamydia, gonorrhea, syphilis, and hepatitis B. These screenings are covered for some people who are at increased risk for an STI.
 A primary care provider must order the tests.
 We cover these tests once every 12 months.
 The plan will also pay for up to two face-to-face, high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 Each session can be 20 to 30 minutes long.
 The plan will pay for these counseling sessions as a preventive service only if they are given by a primary care provider.
 The sessions must be in a primary care setting, such as a doctor's office.

-neral services that our plan pays for What you must pay Skilled nursing facility (SNF) care Prior authorization Medicare-covered stays (for example, rehabilitation) require a prior authorization while Healthy Connections Medicaid-covered stays (for example, long term skilled nursing facility (SNF) stays) only require a referral. (approval in advance) may be required.
+Skilled nursing facility (SNF) care Medicare-covered stays (for example, rehabilitation) require a prior authorization while Healthy Connections Medicaid-covered stays (for example, long-term skilled nursing facility (SNF) stays) only require a referral.
+Prior authorization (approval in advance) may be required.
 Please contact the plan for details.
 The plan will pay for the following services, and maybe other services not listed here: A referral is required.
-A semi-private room, or a private room if it is medically necessary Please contact the plan for details.
-Meals, including special diets Nursing services Physical therapy, occupational therapy, and speech therapy Drugs you get as part of your plan of care, including substances that are naturally in the body, such as blood- clotting factors Blood, including storage and administration Medical and surgical supplies given by nursing facilities Lab tests given by nursing facilities X-rays and other radiology services given by nursing facilities Appliances, such as wheelchairs, usually given by nursing facilities Physician/provider services This benefit is continued on the next page
+Please contact the plan for details.
+A semi-private room, or a private room if it is medically necessary \$0 Meals, including special diets Nursing services Physical therapy, occupational therapy, and speech therapy Drugs you get as part of your plan of care, including substances that are naturally in the body, such as blood- clotting factors This benefit is continued on the next page

-General services that our plan pays for What you must pay Skilled nursing facility (SNF) care (continued) You will usually get your care from network facilities.
-However, you may be able to get your care from a facility not in our network.
-You can get care from the following places if they accept our plan's amounts for payment: A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) A nursing facility where your spouse lives at the time you leave the hospital Please note that nursing home care is covered under its own category in this chart.
-Skilled nursing facility admission must meet medical necessity standards.
-A hospital stay is not required to receive skilled nursing facility care; however, CLTC certification is required prior to any Medicaid-sponsored admission to a long-term care facility from any location, including transition from the community to a nursing facility (non-covered Medicare stay or less than 3-day hospital stay prior to nursing facility admission).
+Gene ral services that our plan pays for What you must pay s killed nursing facility (SNF) care (continued) • Blood, including storage and administration • Medical and surgical supplies given by nursing facilities • Lab tests given by nursing facilities • X-rays and other radiology services given by nursing facilities • Appliances, such as wheelchairs, usually given by nursing facilities • Physician/provider services yo no ou will usually get your care from network facilities.
+However, bu may be able to get your care from a facility not in our etwork.
+You can get care from the following places if they ccept our plan's amounts for payment: • A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) • A nursing facility where your spouse lives at the time you leave the hospital • Please note that nursing home care is covered under its own category in this chart. • Skilled nursing facility admission must meet medical necessity standards.
+A hospital stay is not required to receive skilled nursing facility care; however, CLTC certification is required prior to any Healthy Connections Medicaid-sponsored admission to a long-term care facility from any location, including transition from the community to a nursing facility (non-covered Medicare stay or less than three-day hospital stay prior to nursing facility admission).
 Your care coordinator can help you get this certification.
 To reach your care coordinator, call the number at the bottom of the page.